-As of December 31, 2016, we have financed our operations primarily through the issuance of preferred shares in private placements and net cash provided by operating activities.
-As of December 31, 2014 and 2015 and 2016, we had US\$451.0 million, US\$169.5 million and US\$257.6 million, respectively, in cash and cash equivalents.
+As of December 31, 2017, we have financed our operations primarily through the issuance of preferred shares in private placements and net cash provided by operating activities.
+As of December 31, 2015, 2016 and 2017, we had US\$169.5 million, US\$257.6 million and US\$685.8 million, respectively, in cash and cash equivalents.
 Our cash and cash equivalents primarily consist of cash on hand and highly liquid investments, which are unrestricted from withdrawal or use, or which have original maturities of three months or less when purchased.
 We believe that our current cash and cash equivalents and our anticipated cash flows from operations will be sufficient to meet our anticipated working capital requirements and capital expenditures for the next 12 months.
 We may, however, need additional capital in the future to fund our continued operations.

 In the future, we may rely significantly on dividends and other distributions paid by our PRC subsidiary for our cash and financing requirements.
 There may be restrictions on the dividends and other distributions by our PRC subsidiary.
 The PRC tax authorities may require us to adjust our taxable income under the contractual arrangements that our PRC subsidiary currently has in place with our consolidated affiliated entity in a way that could materially and adversely affect the ability of our PRC subsidiary to pay dividends and make other distributions to us.
 In addition, under PRC laws and regulations, our PRC subsidiary may pay dividends only out of its accumulated profits as determined in accordance with PRC accounting standards and regulations.
 Our PRC subsidiary is required to set aside at least 10% of its accumulated after-tax profits each year, if any, to fund a statutory reserve fund, until the aggregate amount of such fund reaches 50% of its respective registered capital.
 At its discretion, our PRC subsidiary may allocate a portion of its after-tax profits based on PRC accounting standards to staff welfare and bonus funds.
 The reserve fund and the staff welfare and bonus funds cannot be distributed as cash dividends.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-We may rely on dividends paid by our PRC subsidiary to fund cash and financing requirements.
 Any limitation on the ability of our PRC subsidiary to pay dividends to us could have a material adverse effect on our ability to conduct our business and to pay dividends to holders of the ADSs and our ordinary shares."
-Furthermore, our investments made as registered capital and additional paid-in capital of our PRC subsidiary, consolidated affiliated entity and its subsidiaries are also subject to restrictions on their distribution and transfer according to PRC laws and regulations.
+Furthermore, our investments made as registered capital and additional paid-in capital of our PRC laws and regulations.